Existence, uniqueness, and time-asymptotics of regular solutions in multidimensional thermoelasticity on domains with boundary: Introduction

 Let us discuss the literature.
 As we mentioned above, problem \eqref{system} is being studied for the first time with the proposed boundary conditions for $\bu$.
 However, the study of similar systems with different boundary conditions has a long history.
 First research was fairly devoted to studying linear thermoelasticity (see, for instance, \cite{lin1, lin2, Rackebook} and references therein).
 One of the first~approaches to the nonlinear models was paper \cite{Slem}.
 The author proved the existence of local-in-time solutions for the one-dimensional nonlinear thermoelsticity.
 Moreover, the existence of global solutions has also been established for initial data near steady states.
 Further results concerning the local-in-time existence or the existence of global ones in a neighborhood of steady states with the nonnegative temperature were obtained in \cite{Racke1, Racke2, Racke3, Hrusa2}.

 Until recently, there were no results concerning the global existence of solutions for nonlinear problems, even in one-dimensional cases.
 However, the authors got the existence and strong-weak uniqueness of global measure-valued solutions in \cite{CMT}.
 We would like to emphasize that this result applies to higher dimensions.
 The global existence of unique solutions with a positive temperature in 1d was obtained in paper \cite{BC}.
 In article \cite{Biest}, thermoelasticity was studied on the multidimensional torus.
 The authors obtained the global unique solutions, as well as the positivity of temperature, for small initial data.
 Winkler approached the~existence of weak solutions of the thermoviscoelasticity model in 1D in \cite{Winkler2, Winkler1}.
+Moreover, thermoviscoelasticity in higher domains has been researched in \cite{Owczarek1, Owczarek}.
 The finite-time blow-up was demonstrated for a nonlinear problem in the 1d case in \cite{DafHsi}.
 However, the authors studied the system with nonlinearity $(p(u_x)u_x)_x$ instead of the Laplacian (or the Lam\'e operator).
 The result was extended to a more general case (and a more physically appropriate one) in \cite{Hrusa1}.

 Regarding the long-time behavior, we should mention works \cite{Slem, Rackebook, TC2}.
 The asymptotics near steady states in a one-dimensional setting was studied there.
 The complete long-time behavior for the simplest nonlinear model for the one-dimensional setting was demonstrated in \cite{BC2}.
+Moreover, the authors proved that the convergence to equilibrium is in exponential rate in \cite{thermorate}.
 The full study of the time-asymptotics for higher dimensions is in \cite{Biest}.
 However, the authors deal with the set without the boundary, i.e., the torus.